kiwiupover/ember-cli-spinjs/README.md

 The [Spin.js docs](http://fgnass.github.io/spin.js/)

-jQuery is no longer a dependency.
+jQuery is no longer a dependency

 Cheers